micronaut-projects/micronaut-pulsar/docs-examples/example-java/README.md

 4. Run the project.

-If everything is configured properly, WebSocket topic /ws/messages/public/default/messages should print out messages from Pulsar while /ws/messages/private/reports/messages should print out all those messages and user actions as simple reports.
+If everything is configured properly, WebSocket topic /ws/messages/public/default/messages should print out messages from Pulsar while /ws/private/reports/messages should print out all those messages.
+There's an HTTP (stream) endpoint which on access will start printing all new incoming messages into web browser.